aiven/devportal/docs/products/kafka/kafka-mirrormaker/concepts/notes-on-internals.rst

 4. offset=102

 They are emitted when topics are out of sync.
-See `Ryanne Dolan’s talk <https://www.confluent.io/kafka-summit-lon19/disaster-recovery-with-mirrormaker-2-0/>` for details.
+See `Ryanne Dolan talk <https://www.confluent.io/kafka-summit-lon19/disaster-recovery-with-mirrormaker-2-0/>` for details.